Be Positive

 Donald G. Jackson on the set of his first feature film, Demon Lover:

-This is a Promo Shot of Donald G. Jackson for Demon Lover.
+This is a Promo Shot of Donald G. Jackson for Demon Lover

-Semon Lover Diary Donald G. Jackson
+Donald G. Jackson directing Demon Lover

-Don eating during Demon Lover.
+Donald G. Jackson eating during Demon Lover

 Don on the set of I Like to Hurt People: